raghavchugh21/Software-Development-Project/README.md

-# ISDL-Practice-Project
+# Software-Development-Project

-This is a project created by the customer interface manager to help the team understand how github issues work.
+This project was created by me as the customer interface manager of ISDL07 Lab Group to help the team understand how github issues and pull requests work.
+Each member had to handle the issue created by me for their ID, by following the steps mentioned below :

 1. Go to https://github.com/raghavchugh21/ISDL-Practice-Project
 2. Go to Issues